Sustainable Development Goal 10: Links with other SDGs

 SDG 10 is linked to many of the other SDGs, such as peaceful and inclusive societies (SDG 16), gender equality (SDG 5), poverty (SDG 1), zero hunger (SDG 2), good health and wellbeing (SDG 3), clean water and sanitation (SDG 6), sustainable cities and communities (SDG 11).

 Challenges

 Impacts of Covid-19 pandemic

-The COVID-19 pandemic in 2020 is making inequality worse.
-It is hitting the most vulnerable people hardest.
+The COVID-19 pandemic in 2020 made inequality worse.
+It has hit the most vulnerable people hardest.
 Due to the pandemic it is estimated that there will be an increase of more than 6% on average for the Gini Index of emerging markets and developing countries, with a much more devastating effect on the lesser developed countries of the world.
 The Gini Index is a ratio which is able to determine the income inequality where 0 means that all income is shared equally between all the population and 100 means all the income belongs to a single person.